Félix Hernández: 2009 season: first All-Star Game

 By the All-Star break, Hernández was 9–3 with a 2.53 ERA while striking out 122 batters in 124 2/3 innings pitched.
-At the age of 23 years, he became one of the youngest and fastest pitchers to strikeout 600 batters since Dwight Gooden.
+At the age of 23 years, he became one of the youngest and fastest pitchers to strikeout 600 batters since Gooden.
 He would reach 800 strikeouts by season's end.

 During the 2009 season, Hernández set career bests in wins, strikeouts, innings pitched, and earned run average.
 Hernández finished the season 19–5 with a 2.49 ERA and 217 strikeouts and was in strong contention for the AL Cy Young Award.
-Hernández ended up finishing second in the award voting behind Zack Greinke.
+He finished second in the award voting behind Zack Greinke.

-One striking aspect of this season is concerning him being provided just 4.37 runs per 27 out in games pitched, the least among seasons for pitchers leading the Majors in wins since Jim Palmer in 1976 for a 162 game season.
+One striking aspect of this season is concerning him being provided just 4.37 runs per 27 outs in games pitched, the least among seasons for pitchers leading the majors in wins since Jim Palmer in 1976 for a 162 game season.